Tinystep1/Creaturetopia/README.md

   <h1>
     <a href="https://tinystep1.github.io/Creaturetopia/">Creaturetopia</a>
   </h1>

+  <h2>Notes</h3>
+  <p>This repository is continued in <a href="https://github.com/Tinystep1/Creatretopia-2">Creaturetopia 2</a>.
+It is the repositry hosting an <a href="https://tinystep1.github.io/Creatretopia-2/">example of the site</a>.
+It also has a link to the repository containing the PHP for the eventual site.

   <h3>The Idea</h3>
   <p>Back in late 2010 I had been playing multiple virtual animal games for several years.
 I enjoyed many of them greatly and decided I wanted to create my own.</p>